Quarks-1/Pomagotchi/README.md

 ## Overview

-Pomagotchi is firmware for a handheld device that tracks the wellbeing of **Pommy**, a pixel-art cat.
+Pomagotchi is firmware for a handheld device that tracks the wellbeing of **Pommy**, a pixel-art pomeranian.
 You log real-world activities — drinking water, getting sunlight, and petting — to keep Pommy's stats healthy.
 Earn stars for consistent care, then spend them on cosmetic hats in the in-game store.

 Stats deplete over real time (~5 days from full to empty for sunlight and thirst).
 After 5 minutes of inactivity the device enters light sleep to save power; depletion continues while asleep, and sunbathing can still progress.